 I switched to a whole food plant based lifestyle that day, started exercising, and lost 21.2kg (one quarter of my body weight) between April 2018 and January 2019 (21.2kg might not seem like much, but I’m a pretty skinny guy with not much muscle and I went from 84.2kg to 63kg, which was all fat!!!!!!).

 The journey has so been amazing.
-I feel happier and healthier at 49 years of age than I’ve EVER felt in my entire lifetime and I’m preparing for my first ever half marathon.
+I feel happier and healthier at 49 years of age than I’ve EVER felt in my entire lifetime and in March 2019 I completed my first ever half marathon in just under two hours.
+I was over the moon about this.

 On this journey I’ve been inspired by other people’s journey’s too.
 One such man is Andrew Taylor.
 You may recall the Australian man who ate only potatoes for a year, well that was Andrew.
 You can see a news story about him and you can follow him via his website and social media pages.